/

 Advisories

-Chainguard Image for cockroach-openssl
+Chainguard Container for cockroach-openssl

 CockroachDB is a cloud-native distributed SQL database designed to build, scale, and manage modern, data-intensive applications.
 The Cockroach-openssl image is the FIPS enabled equivalent of the standard Cockroach image.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/cockroach-openssl:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes